Skip to main content Skip to footer

 Appeal of off-site levy

-Any person may, subject to an in accordance with the regulations, appeal any of the provisions of an off-site levy bylaw relating to an off-site levy for a purpose referred to in section 648 (2) or (2.1) to the Land and Property Rights Tribunal on any of the following grounds:
+Any person may, subject to and in accordance with the regulations, appeal any of the provisions of an off-site levy bylaw relating to an off-site levy for a purpose referred to in section 648 (2) or (2.1) to the Land and Property Rights Tribunal on any of the following grounds:

 a. that the purpose for which the off-site levy is to be imposed is unlikely to benefit future occupants of the land who may be subject to the off-site levy to the extent required by the regulations;